meteor/meteor/v3-docs/docs/about/roadmap.md

 > After removing fibers, we became heavily reliant on async resources and consequently Async Hooks/Async Local Storage, which has a performance cost, we need to optimize that.

 - Bringing community packages to the core
-> Some packages are widely used and should be part of the core, so this involves identifying and moving them there.
+> Some packages are widely used and should be part of the core, which involves identifying and moving them to the core.

 - MongoDB Change Streams support ([Discussion](https://github.com/meteor/meteor/discussions/11842))
 > Change Streams is the official way to listen to changes in MongoDB.
 We should provide a way to use it seamlessly in Meteor.
 It has been planned for a long time, and now we’re in a position to do it.